New England Literature Program

 The New England Literature Program (NELP) is an academic program run by the University of Michigan that takes place off-campus during the Spring half-term.
 University of Michigan faculty and other staff teach the courses, and students earn regular University of Michigan credit.
-The program has been in existence since 1975.
-NELP recently raised funds to endow a permanent directorship in the English Department to ensure NELP's continuation.
+The program has been in existence since 1975 and has an endowed permanent directorship in the English Department to ensure NELP's continuation.